statamic/v2-docs/content/collections/docs/forms.md

     destination: uploads/
 ```

-_Note: If you use the square bracket `name` syntax, but use the singular `type` in your formset, only the first selected
-file will be uploaded.
-So don't forget to set both._
+> If you use the square bracket `name` syntax, but use the singular `type` in your formset, only the first selected file will be uploaded.
+Don't forget to set both.

 ## Honeypot {#honeypot}